pszly/cocktail-case-study/README.md

     `sqlite3`

-    <b>NOTE:</b> Please be aware that `requests` is a non standard python library you need to install it separately see the [Installing](#installing) section below.
+    <b>NOTE:</b> Please be aware that `requests` is a non standard python library you need to install it separately, see the [Installing](#installing) section below.

 ### Installing

   * Download the [cocktail_case_study.py](https://github.com/pszly/meinestadt-case-study/blob/meinestadt-case-study/cocktail_case_study.py) file on your computer.
-  * Make sure to install `requests` library in python w/ pip.
-In case you don't have pip installed on your environment refer the official [pip documentation](https://pip.pypa.io/en/stable/installation/).
+  * Make sure to install `requests` library in python w/ `pip`.
+In case you don't have `pip` installed on your environment refer the official [pip documentation](https://pip.pypa.io/en/stable/installation/).
 This project uses `requests` library [version 2.28.2](https://pypi.org/project/requests/2.28.2/).
+To install this specific version run the below command:

         $ python -m pip install requests==2.28.2